Proof of George Andrews's and David Robbins's q-TSPP Conjecture: 3 .5em The Odyssey

 A priori, there is no reason why the normalized cofactors $c_{n,j}$ should admit a recursive description of the kind we are aiming at, but there is also no reason why they should not.
-It turns out that they do, and this is fortunate because for functions described in this way, techniques are known by which the required identities~\eqref{eq:Normalization}, \eqref{eq:Soichi} and \eqref{eq:Okada} can be proven algorithmically~\cite{Z1,T,CS,C}.
-In order to find a recursive description for~$c_{n,j}$, we first computed explicitly the normalized cofactors $c_{n,j}\in\set Q(q)$ for a few hundred specific indices $n$ and $j$ by directly solving the linear system quoted in Section~\ref{secReduction}.
+It turns out that they do, and this situation is fortunate because for functions described in this way, techniques are known by which the required identities~\eqref{eq:Normalization}, \eqref{eq:Soichi} and \eqref{eq:Okada} can be proven algorithmically~\cite{Z1,T,CS,C}.
+In order to find a recursive description for~$c_{n,j}$, we first computed explicitly the normalized cofactors $c_{n,j}\in\set Q(q)$ for a few hundred specific indices $n$ and $j$ by directly solving the linear system quoted in the previous section.
 Using an algorithm reminiscent of polynomial interpolation, we then constructed a set of recurrences compatible with the values of $c_{n,j}$ at the (finitely many) indices we computed.

 Polynomial interpolation applied to a finite sample $u_1,\dots,u_k$ of an infinite sequence $u_n$ will always deliver some polynomial~$p$ of degree at most $k-1$ which matches the given data.
 If it turns out that this polynomial matches some further sequence terms $u_{k+1},u_{k+2},\dots$, then it is tempting to conjecture that $u_n=p(n)$ for all~$n$.
-The more specific points~$n$ are found to match, the higher is the evidence in favor of this conjecture, even though without further knowledge no finite amount of points will ever constitute a rigorous proof.
+The more specific points~$n$ are found to match, the higher is the evidence in favor of this conjecture.

 Very much analogously, it is possible to extract recurrence equations from some finite number of values~$c_{n,j}$.
 The equations become trustworthy if they also hold for points~$(n,j)$ which were not used for their construction.
-In this way, we have discovered a system of potential recurrence equations for the~$c_{n,j}$, which, despite being respectable in size (about 30 Megabytes), appears to be a rather plausible candidate for a recursive description of the normalized cofactors~$c_{n,j}$.
-The system is available for download on our website.
+In this way, we have discovered a system of potential recurrence equations for the~$c_{n,j}$, which, despite being respectable in size (about 30 Mbytes), appears to be a rather plausible candidate for a recursive description of the normalized cofactors~$c_{n,j}$.
+The system is available for download on our Web site.
+It consists of three equations involving shifts of order up to four (with respect to both $n$ and~$j$), with polynomial coefficients of degrees up to 52 (with respect to~$q^n$) and 24 (with respect to~$q^j$).
+Some further statistics on the set of operators can be found in a preliminary version of this article~\cite{Kauers}.